ChiaraSapo/Social-robotics-Assignments/README.md

 Authors: Chiara Saporetti, Chiara Terrile, Cristina Naso Rappins, Davide Piccinini.

 ## 4
-The fourth assignment is about creating a simple interaction with Nao robot from SoftBank.

-Tools: Choreographe.

-Content: Choreographe package with dialogs and animations.

-Authors: Chiara Saporetti, Gabriele Reverberi, Rohit Kumar, Nitha Elisabeth John.

-## 4
 The fourth assignment is about creating a natural interaction with Nao robot from SoftBank.
 The focus was on showing the robot's emotions.